 Getting Additional Help or Providing Feedback

-For additional help, please contact Nimbix Support by emailing email@example.com at any time.
+For additional help, please reach out to Nimbix Support by contacting email@example.com at any time.

 We are also delighted to hear your feedback on the quality of service, product features, and anything else you’d like to tell us.
 Please do not hesitate to contact us at any time and we’ll gladly take all your comments into consideration.